Skip to main content

 4. Add an entry to the changelog

-5. Make a PR (and make sure it’s on the Teamshares fork, not the upstream!)
+1. Make sure PR is on the Teamshares fork, not the Shoelace upstream

-2. Then you’ll need to be added as a contributor to the NPM org by one of the admins (Daross or Adrian)
+2. You’ll need to be added as a contributor to the NPM org

 1. Before you publish for real, try it with the --dry-run flag to see what will be created.

-9. On Vercel, check that the docsite built correctly and then promote the latest preview build to production
+1. On Vercel, check that the doc site built correctly, then promote the latest preview build to production

 1. You will need a Vercel account and may need to be added to the Teamshares Vercel org